 Prescriptions for GLP-1 receptor agonists, including Ozempic, Semaglutide, and Rybelsus, have surged over the last five years as their effectiveness in promoting weight loss gains attention beyond type 2 diabetes care.
 According to FAIR Health, prescriptions for GLP-1 drugs to treat overweight or obesity rose 587% from 2019 to 2024.
-The number of adults prescribed a GLP-1 without a type 2 diabetes diagnosis jumped nearly 1,961% during the same period.1
+The number of adults prescribed a GLP-1 without a type 2 diabetes diagnosis jumped nearly 1,961% during the same period (Figure 1).1

 This real-world data can support a range of use cases: